12 Top Essential Oils & 60+ Uses

 - For respiratory support.
-Frankincense is a powerful anti-inflammatory, which makes it useful for respiratory problems such as asthma, chronic obstructive pulmonary disease, pneumonia, and bronchitis.
-It even helps with laryngitis.
+Frankincense is a powerful health support for respiratory problems such as asthma, chronic obstructive pulmonary disease, pneumonia, and bronchitis.
+It even helps when suffering from laryngitis.
 Diffuse it into the room where you intend to spend some time.
 For best results, use an ultrasonic cool mist diffuser.
-Never heat essential oils because heating them diminishes their therapeutic effects.
+Never heat essential oils, because heating them diminishes their therapeutic effects.

 - Skin complaints.
 Whether your skin is dry and mature or oily and blotched with blemishes, frankincense oil has wonderful balancing qualities.
 It helps to reduce lines and wrinkles by tightening and toning skin, accelerates the healing of blemishes, skin ulcers and wounds, and stimulates cell regeneration.
 For anti-aging benefits, put several drops into your favorite night time moisturizer.
 For acne and blemishes, apply it neat directly on the problem area, unless you have very sensitive skin, then dilute as described below.

 - For immune support.
-Breathe the vapor right out of the bottle, or diffuse frankincense oil to increase immunity.
-Research shows that the natural chemical constituents in frankincense oil stimulate the immune system.1
+Breathe the vapor right out of the bottle, or diffuse frankincense oil to help boost immunity.
+Research shows that the natural plant chemical constituents in frankincense oil stimulate the immune system.1

 Lavender Essential Oil

 - Calming, stress relieving, sleep promoter.
 Feeling stressed out or having a night of insomnia?
-Dilute as described below, and rub lavender oil along the sides of the neck and/or breathe it in deeply.
+Dilute as described below, and rub lavender oil along the sides of the neck and/or breathe it in deeply to help you relax and sleep.
 You can also place a drop or two into a warm bath before you relax into it.
-Lavender has wonderful calming and soothing effects and promotes deeper sleep.
+Lavender has wonderful calming and soothing effects, and promotes deeper sleep.

-- Stops the itch and burn of insect bites.
-Put a drop of lavender oil on a bee sting, mosquito or other bug bite to stop pain, itching, and reduce swelling.
+- Stop the itch and burn of insect bites.
+Put a drop of lavender oil on a bee sting, mosquito, or other bug bite to stop pain, itching, and reduce swelling.
 Reapply as necessary.
-Lavender oil works really well for this, especially if applied immediately.
+Lavender essential oil works really well for this, especially if applied immediately.

 - As a flavor boost.
-Add a drop of lavender oil to brownie batter, chocolate icing, cookie dough, dessert recipes, raw chocolate, or even salad dressings.
-It’s absolutely delicious.
+Add a drop of high quality lavender oil suitable for consumption to brownie batter, chocolate icing, cookie dough, dessert recipes, raw chocolate, or even salad dressings.
+It’s absolutely delicious!

 - For cold sores.
-Clove oil is an effective anti-viral, especially against herpes simplex.
-Put a drop of clove oil on a cold sore to significantly decrease the pain and healing time.
+Clove oil has antiviral properties, especially against herpes simplex.
+Put a drop of clove oil on a cold sore to significantly decrease the pain and promote healing time.
 In fact, all of the essential oils in this article are good for this.

 - For arthritic pain.
-Clove oil’s pain relieving properties make it beneficial for rheumatism and arthritis.
+Clove oil’s pain-numbing properties make it beneficial for rheumatism and arthritis.
 Dilute as described below and massage it into the affected area.

-- Kills bacteria in the kitchen.
-Clove is a natural anti-bacterial, powerful against many bacteria strains.
-It kills E. coli, Salmonella, Helicobacter pylori (implicated with stomach ulcers), Staphylococcus aureus (also known as golden staph), Streptococcus pneumoniae, and many others, with no side effects.
+- Help kill bacteria in the kitchen & around the home.
+Clove is a natural antibacterial, powerful against many bacteria strains.
+It kills E. coli, Salmonella, Helicobacter pylori (implicated with stomach ulcers), Staphylococcus aureus (also known as golden staph), Streptococcus pneumoniae, and many others, with no observed side effects.
 Put a drop on your kitchen sponge, in dishwashing liquid, and on cutting boards to reduce bacteria naturally.
 Don’t forget telephones, toilet seats, doorknobs, and computer keyboards!

 Grapefruit Essential Oil

 - In your drinking water.
-A drop or two of grapefruit oil added to drinking water helps to boost metabolism, promotes weight loss, and adds an anti-cancer punch with its high level of the phytochemical d-limonene.
-Grapefruit oil is also a potent anti-bacterial, and gives you a hit of vitamin C too!
+A drop or two of grapefruit oil added to drinking water helps to boost metabolism, supports weight loss, and adds an immune boost with its high level of the phytochemical d-limonene.
+Grapefruit oil is also a potent antibacterial, and gives you a hit of vitamin C too!

-- Eases a hangover.
-Grapefruit oil’s natural ability to stimulate the gall bladder and liver helps to detox after drinking alcohol.
+- Ease a hangover.
+Grapefruit oil’s natural ability to stimulate the gall bladder and liver helps with detox after drinking alcohol.
 Diffuse it (see #2 above) or put a drop or two in your drinking water and keep sipping at it all day when in the throes of a hangover.

 - In your vacuum cleaner.
 Put a few drops of grapefruit oil on a cotton pad and vacuum it up.
 The aroma will diffuse out into the room where you are cleaning and add a clean, fresh scent to the room.
 It also helps to kill airborne bacteria.

 - Banish anxiety.
-Breathing in the vapor of grapefruit oil helps to ease feelings of anxiety, depression, and stress.
+Breathing in the invigorating vapor of grapefruit oil helps to ease feelings of anxiety, depression, and stress.
 It also helps to increase focus, so use it while studying or working on important projects.
-Diffuse it (see #2 above) or wear it like a perfume.
+Diffuse it (see #2 above) or apply to a small area and wear it like a perfume.

-- Helps to overcome sugar cravings.
+- Help overcome sugar cravings.
 Breathe in grapefruit oil from the bottle just prior to eating, going to the coffee shop, doing the grocery shopping, or whenever you feel tempted to have sugar.
 It will help curb cravings for those not-so-good-for-you sweets.